datacommonsorg/import/README.md

 [`google-java-format`](https://github.com/google/google-java-format).
 Please
-follow instructions in the [README](https://github.com/google/google-java-format/blob/master/README.md) to run the tool on command-line or within IntelliJ/Eclipse IDEs.
+follow instructions in the [README](https://github.com/google/google-java-format/blob/master/README.md) to integrate with IntelliJ/Eclipse IDEs.

+The format can be checked as part of pre-submit, and by running `./test.sh`.

+To fix the code format, run: ```mvn com.coveo:fmt-maven-plugin:format```

 ### Contributing Changes